 When the data are collected from students in class there could still be potential privacy issues, so students should be instructed about the protecting the confidentiality of human subjects' data.
 Information should be included in the syllabus specifying what the expectations for students are and instructors should be sensitive to potential issues that might arise and have a contingency plan in place.
 Feel free to discuss these issues with the IRB chair.

-For research methods courses where students are offered a limited set of research projects already vetted by the instructor -- e.g., methods and instruments have been used in previous years, a Research Methods Class Protocol can be submitted by the instructor as a single umbrella IRB to cover all of the projects in the class for a given semester (see IRB Application for Pre-designed Projects in Courses).
-Lab instructors must insure that students understand and agree to abide by the rules of the general protocol by having them sign a statement to that effect (use the Research Team Personnel Agreement Form) and instructors are responsible for ensuring that the protocol is followed.
-Students working on pre-designed projects would not need to individually complete PHRP training but should be instructed in the conduct of ethical research.
+For research methods courses where students are offered a limited set of research projects already vetted by the instructor -- e.g., methods and instruments have been used in previous years, a Research Methods Class Protocol can be submitted by the instructor as a single umbrella IRB to cover all of the projects in the class for a given semester (see Pre-designed Projects for Courses Application).
+Lab instructors must insure that students understand and agree to abide by the rules of the general protocol by having them sign a statement to that effect (use the Research Team Personnel Agreement Form).
+Instructors are responsible for ensuring that the protocol is followed.
+All researchers including faculty, staff and students will be required to complete on-line Protecting Human Research Participant (PHRP) training (see training webpage at https://phrp.nihtraining.com/users/login.php).
 Faculty are encouraged to use the training modules in class and document student completion where appropriate.
+PHRP certificates and signed Research Team Personnel Agreement Forms must be submitted to the Office of Research Compliance prior to beginning the research.

 Group research projects, where groups of students enrolled in a course work together to collect data from individuals outside the classroom, should be submitted with course instructors as the PI and include a list of names and signatures of all group members indicating that they have read and understand the project and rules for protecting human subjects and agree to abide by the IRB regulations (use the Research Team Personnel Agreement Form).
-Documentation of PRHR training is needed for Group Projects.
+Copies of the PHRP certificates for all project personnel should accompany the IRB application.

 A special class of data record that is always research is the thesis or project.
 By accepting a thesis or project, the University disseminates its contents for use by others.
 Therefore, a thesis or project that involves the use of human subjects must always be submitted for review or for certification.